10 Happiness Myths That Actually Keep You Unhappy

 Myth 1.
 Happiness is a constant state.

-Truth: No Sirs and Ma’ams, happiness is not a constant state.
+Truth: No, happiness is not a constant state.

-Happiness is a fleeting experience for a reason: if our ancestors were always in a happy mood, they would have probably ignored the dangers of predators lurking nearby.
+Happiness is a fleeting experience for a reason: if our ancestors were always in a happy mood, they probably wouldn’t have noticed the surrounding dangers.

 Myth 2.
 Happiness depends on circumstances.

-Many people believe how much happy we depend on how good are our external factors such as wealth, fame, or success.
+Many people believe how happy you are depends on how good are your external circumstances.

-In fact, according to The Happiness Formula, only 10% of your total happiness depends on your circumstances.
+Wealth, stuff, fame, or success do not factor in as much for our long-term happiness.
+As per The Happiness Formula, just around 10% of your total happiness depends on your circumstances.

 Myth 3.
 Money can buy happiness.

-But research has shown that once our basic needs are met, additional wealth does not lead to any significant increase in overall happiness.
+But research shows once our basic needs are met, we reach the happiness plateau.
+And additional wealth does not lead to any major increase in our overall happiness.

 To know more about it, read this: Psychology of “Happy Money”: How Can Your Money Buy Happiness?